 Basically the retreat was a positive experience on many levels.

-The company asked us to center the retreat around the book The Culture Club by Daniel Coyle, which they were reading in a company wide book club.
+The company asked us to center the retreat around the book The Culture Code by Daniel Coyle, which they were reading in a company wide book club.

-The Culture Club seeks to answer the question: why do some groups excel while others fail?
+The Culture Code seeks to answer the question: why do some groups excel while others fail?

 But more importantly he tells us his three keys to setting up this culture.